China Railways RM

 The China Railways RM (人民 (rén mín, people)) type steam locomotive was a type of "Pacific" mainline general purpose type steam locomotives.
 They were built from 1958–1966 with a total of 258 built they were numbered 1001–1258.
-The locomotives were withdrawn and scrapped starting in the 1980s, with the last ones withdrawn between 1990 and 1999.
+The locomotives pulled both passengers and freight trains all over the Railway during the Maoist and Dengist Era but were later withdrawn and scrapped starting in the 1980s, with the last ones withdrawn between 1990 and 1999.